-Making the bed in the morning is one of those activities in life that seems like a questionable use of time.
+As much as I enjoy a tidy, nicely-made bed, actually making the darn thing every morning is one of those activities in life that often feels like a questionable use of time.
 I mean, it’s going to get unmade anyway the next evening, right?

-Socks (or more accurately, their seeming proclivity for ditching their partners) are another time-sucking black hole in our lives.
+Socks (or more accurately, their seeming proclivity for ditching their partners) are another time-sucking black hole in our lives1.

-Not that all shortcuts are better, of course.
-But spending more time on something than is necessary seems like a waste, when there are so many other meaningful and interesting outlets for our time and energy.
-So whenever it’s possible to do more in less time, with less effort, I get oddly excited.
+Not all shortcuts are better, of course.
+But spending more time on something than is necessary does seems like a waste, when there are so many other meaningful and interesting outlets for our time and energy.
+So whenever it’s possible to do more in less time, with less effort, I get really excited. 🤪

-Which takes us to memorization, which is probably everyone’s least favorite thing to do ever, but also one of the biggest sources of worry and anxiety for musicians.
+Which brings us to memorization.
+Which is probably everyone’s least favorite thing to do ever.
+But also one of many musicians’ biggest sources of worry and anxiety.

 Usually, when we ask questions about memorization, it’s oriented around the issue of effectiveness.
 As in, what memorization strategy will result in the most durable memory, abolishing memory slips forevermore?
-While there doesn’t seem to be a 100% guaranteed memory-slip-proof system quite yet, there is another question regarding memory that is also interesting.
-The question of efficiency.
+Unfortunately, there doesn’t seem to be a 100% guaranteed memory-slip-proof system quite yet, but there is another question regarding memory that we probably ought to be asking as well.
+And that’s the question of efficiency.
 As in, what strategy will help us memorize music most quickly?

 Obviously, we’d prefer a strategy that is both efficient and effective, but an effective strategy that takes forever isn’t much good to us either.

-In one study of pianists working on the Bach D minor Prelude and Fugue , for instance, it took an average of ~14 hours to memorize the piece – but some pianists memorized the piece in less than 10 hours, while others needed almost 20 hours.
+In a study of pianists (Williamon & Valentine, 2000) working on the Bach D minor Prelude and Fugue , for instance, it took an average of ~14 hours to memorize the piece – but some pianists memorized the piece in less than 10 hours, while others needed almost 20 hours.

 That’s a pretty big difference.